albee/trace/README.md

 - Teaser++
 - ROS (for messaging, Astrobee interfacing, and tf convenience functions)

-Most of TRACE's dependencies are satisfied on debian-based system with:
+Most of TRACE's dependencies are satisfied on a debian-based system with:

 ```bash
 sudo apt install python3-rospkg-modules gmp m4 ros-kinetic-eigen-conversions libccd libeigen python-dev python-yaml